Rough Cut (1980 film): Endings

 Just before the film unit went to Hawaii to shoot the ending, Reynolds asked Gelbart to write a new ending as a personal favor (Merrick refused to pay the writer).
 Gelbart did so.
 "It wasn't easy" he said because the film had changed so much.
 "I was writing the tail without having seen the donkey."

 The new ending was shot.
 However the filmmakers were still dissatisfied.
-Gelbart suggested another ending after seeing the film which Siegel agreed with.
-Merrick did not want this but Siegel insisted and he had final cut.
+After seeing the film, Gelbart suggested another ending, with which Siegel agreed.
+Merrick did not want this, but Siegel insisted, and he had final cut.

 Siegel filmed three endings, which Merrick refused to use, instead hiring another director, Robert Ellis Miller, to tack on his preferred ending.

-According to Siegel's wife Carol, who also worked on the film, Merrick would agree to shoot sequences, then change his mind, then go back and agree to put them back in, annoying cast and crew.
+According to Siegel's wife Carol Rydall, who also worked on the film, Merrick would agree to shoot sequences, then change his mind, then go back and agree to put them back in, annoying cast and crew.

 Merrick used a rough cut of the film as collateral to raise money for his famed Broadway production of 42nd Street.